rosskouk/asknavidrome/sphinx/index.rst

      choose *My development endpoints has a certificate from a trusted certificate authority*
    - Click *Save Endpoints*

+   ..
+TIP:: There are three options to pick from when setting the SSL certificate type in the Amazon Developer portal.
+      To confirm that you are using the correct option browse to the URL of your AskNavidrome skill, you will see a message similar to *405 Method Not Allowed*, this is normal.
+      View the certificate in use by the skill in your browser and look at the **Common Name (CN)** field.
+If this contains a **\*** for example **\*.ngrok-free.app** then you are using a wildcard certificate.
+If the common name does not contain a **\*** then you have a regular certificate.

+      - My development endpoint is a sub-domain of a domain that has a wildcard certificate from a certificate authority
+         - Use this if your skill uses a wildcard certificate with a **\***
+      - My development endpoint has a certificate from a trusted certificate authority
+         - Use this if you have a regular certificate
+      - I will upload a self-signed certificate in X509 format
+         - Do not select this option unless you know what you are doing.

 #.
 Build the skill

    .. image:: resources/create_skill_7.png